Saudi man linked to Jamal Khashoggi's murder detained at Paris airport, reports say – KION546

 Saudi’s Foreign Ministry “completely rejected” the report.

 There has been no official reaction from the Turkish authorities regarding the detention of the Saudi national by French police.
-The Saudi Embassy in Paris also had “nothing to say” on the detention, a spokesperson told CNN.
+The Saudi Embassy in Paris also did not comment on the detention.

 The-CNN-Wire